-Name of D/CSO

-Telephone No. (AOH)
+Name of D/CSO Telephone No. (AOH)

 ISM Company details:

-Name of Company
+Name of Company Company Address

-Company Address

-Telephone No.
+Telephone No. E-mail

-E-mail

-is the Deputy Company Security Officer, who shall deputies the Designated CSO over duties and responsibility imposed by the ISPS Code, for the following named ship(s):
+is the Deputy Company Security of and responsibility imposed by the Il deputies the Designated CSO over duties the following named ship(s):

+Name of Ship IMO Number

-(Signed) Deputy Company Security officer
+(Signed) Deputy Company Security of officer Date Company Signatory Name and position of Company Signatory